NAUMathStat/seminars/famusCurrent.md

 **Speaker:** Patrick Abney (NAU)

 **Abstract:** One question that is frequently answered in a college math class is, "Is 1 prime?"
 One question that is infrequently answered in a college math class is, "Why is 1 prime or not?"
 We investigate the latter question from a historic perspective, how the notion of 1 has changed over the millennia, and what some of the more well-known names in mathematics have had to say on the issue.
-Lastly, we look into practical usage of primes and the implication of the inclusion of 1.
+Lastly, we look into practical usage of primes and the implication of the inclusion of 1. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS16-03-25.pdf)]

 ### Knights and Graphs ###